thingsdb/ThingsDocs/v0/content/connect/socket/watch.md

 ## Example

-As an example we assume that we want to watch a thing with ID 3 for changes.
-Instead of a single ID, we could add as much ID's as we wanted.
+As an example we assume that we want to watch a thing with ID 3 for mutations.
+Instead of a single ID, we could add as much IDs as we wanted.

 {{% notice info %}}
 ThingsDB will throw a `WARNING` event to you socket connection in case some given ID does not exist within the given collection scope.
-Other ID's will be watched and the response to you watch request will still be `OK (17)`.
+Other IDs will be watched and the response to you watch request will still be `OK (17)`.
 {{% /notice %}}

 This is the data we want to pack: